fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 })();
 ```

-The `AppConfig` used above is just a simple wrapper around `process.env`:
+The `AppConfig` is a simple wrapper for environment variables:

 ```typescript
 import "dotenv/config";